Is the Digital SAT Easier or Harder Than the Paper Version?

 body-question-mark-confused-thinking-cc0

-Beginning in Spring 2024, every student who takes the SAT will take the College Board’s new, digital SAT.
-With the SAT format changing, you probably have lots of questions!
+As of Spring 2024, every student taking the SAT will take the College Board’s new, digital SAT.
+The SAT format is also changing with this new digital version of the test, and so you probably have lots of questions!
 Like, is the digital SAT harder?
 Or is the digital SAT easier?

 We’ll answer all of your questions about the new, digital SAT in this complete guide, including:

-• How will the SAT change when it goes digital?
-How will it be different from the pencil-and-paper SAT?
+• How has the SAT changed now that it’s gone digital?
+How is it different from the old pencil-and-paper SAT?

-• Which changes to the exam are likely to be easier?
+• Which changes to the exam are easier?
 Harder?

-• How will the digital SAT affect your study plans?
+• How does the the digital SAT affect your study plans?

 One of the best ways to prep for the digital SAT is to learn as much about it as possible.
 So, let’s get started!

-Why Is the College Board Making the SAT Digital?
+Why Did the College Board Make the SAT Digital?

-The College Board says that it is transitioning to a digital SAT in order to make the exam more accessible, relatable, and less stressful for students
+The College Board said that it transitioned to a digital SAT in order to make the exam more accessible, relatable, and less stressful for students

 During the COVID-19 pandemic, many students struggled to access sites where they could take the paper and pencil SAT.
 So in order to make the SAT accessible for students around the world no matter the circumstances, the College Board introduced the digital SAT.